 Commit the sync node

 - On the configuration tab of the write_result node, click the icon in the toolbar.

 - Commit the node.Notice You must set the Rerun attribute and Dependent upstream node parameters before you can commit the node.

 In a workspace in standard mode, you must click Publish in the upper-right corner after you commit the sync node.A node must be committed to the scheduling system so that the scheduling system can automatically generate and run instances for the node.
 The scheduling system runs these instances at the specified time from the next day based on the recurrence settings.Note If you commit a node after 23:30, the scheduling system automatically generates and runs instances for the node from the third day.

 - In the Submit New version dialog box, enter your comments in the Change description field.

 What to do next

-Now you have learned how to configure recurrence and dependencies for a batch synchronization node.
+Now you have learned how to configure recurrence and dependencies for a sync node.
 You can proceed with the next tutorial.
 In the next tutorial, you will learn how to perform O&M on the committed node and troubleshoot errors based on the operational logs.
 For more information, see Run a node and troubleshoot errors.